yadavniks/Basic-concept-of-stas-Assignment-1-/README.md

-# 📊 Assignment 1: Basics of Statistics
+# 📊 Data Science Assignment 1 : Basics of Statistics

 Welcome to my first data analysis assignment repository.
 This project involves basic statistical analysis using Python libraries such as Pandas, Matplotlib, and Seaborn.